preesm/preesm.github.io/_tutos/01-eclipse.md

 Download and Installation
 -------------------------

 You can download Eclipse here: [http://www.eclipse.org/downloads/](http://www.eclipse.org/downloads/).
-Please download the **"Neon Eclipse"** package to develop in Preesm.
+Please download the **"Photon Eclipse"** package to develop in Preesm.
 Install or extract Eclipse in a folder where you have write access.

 Run Eclipse, you need to choose a workspace, i.e. a directory where your projects will be stored.